 Let’s look at decision making in customer support and customer service.
 This support happens across industries and verticals.
 Whether the support for a physical product or a software product, it is essentially focused on solving problems in three dimensions:

-2. Make sure the same problem doesn’t happen again by making changes to the product, employee training or organizational behaviour.
+Make sure the same problem doesn’t happen again by making changes to the product, employee training or organizational behavior.

 But while it is cool to have access to machine learning algorithms that can handle these tasks, computers alone will not solve all issues.
 Many companies are already looking at how computers can help humans solve hard problems.
 This process is very different from traditional service management.
 Businesses can search, using natural language processing and machine learning, for relevant data that can then be sent to agents.
 This helps make decisions across all three dimensions of problem-solving.
 Along with providing relevant data, businesses can also use feedback mechanisms, which shed light on what the machine predicts to be the root cause of the problem, as well as possible solutions that have occurred before.
 This feedback mechanism is the critical handshake between what the human interprets and what the machine predicts.